 Solution 3: Inputting the IP Address and the Port

+If you use a static IP address or a temporary address, the address will change every time the user resets the router.
 As a result, in this stage, we’ll check the IP address, correct the port, and add the game to the Minecraft launcher.
 In order to accomplish this, we will

-Step 1: Open command prompt by typing’cmd’into the run dialogue box, or by going to the Start Menu and selecting Command Prompt from there.
+Step 1: Open command prompt by typing cmd into the run dialogue box, or by going to the Start Menu and selecting Command Prompt from there.

 Step 2: Right-click cmd and select ‘Run as administrator’ from the context menu.